FloridaPlayers/Documents/Constitution.md

 1. To be present at all scheduled Florida Players voting meetings including but not limited to, elections and impeachments.
 2. To serve as an ex-officio member on all Florida Players standing committees.
-3. To serve as a liaison between Florida Players and the University of Florida’s School of Theater and Dance.
+3. To serve as a liaison between Florida Players and the University of Florida’s School of Theatre and Dance.

 ### Section 2 — Appointment of the Faculty Advisor